 25. Make a list to visit some of the most historic brown bars and cafes

-Plan to visit some of Amsterdam’s most historic brown bars and cafes.
+Plan to see some of Amsterdam’s most historic brown bars and cafes.
 The Dutch love their beer, and there’s no better place to sample a wide variety than in Amsterdam.

 The city has some of the best pubs in the world; prepare a list of Amsterdam’s most historic brown bars and cafes.
-We recommend starting with De Zwarte Zwaan, which was established in 1790 but closed during World War II after it was bombed by German forces.
+We recommend starting with De Zwarte Zwaan, established in 1790 but closed during World War II after German forces bombed it.

 It re-opened shortly after the war and is still going strong today.
-Try their traditional Heineken on draft along with some tasty snacks like bitterballen (fried dumplings).
+Try their traditional Heineken on draft and some tasty snacks like bitterballen (fried dumplings).

 26. Consider exploring Amsterdam North